Somerset Dam

 Lake Somerset is the locality’s defining feature and a major recreational drawcard for South East Queensland, offering 30 kilometres of navigable waterway for boating, water skiing, jet skiing, fishing, and swimming.
 Designated recreation areas at Kirkleagh, The Spit, Somerset Park, and Westvale provide day-use facilities, while camping and caravan sites can accommodate up to 2,200 campers at Kirkleagh.
 The lake is regarded as one of Queensland’s top five freshwater fishing destinations, attracting anglers year-round.
 Somerset Dam suits those seeking a lifestyle centred on the water, with Brisbane and Ipswich accessible within an hour or two for those who need urban services.

-Somerset Dam falls under postcode 4312 and is governed by the local council Council (LGA).
-For state elections, residents vote in the Nanango electorate.
+Somerset Dam falls under postcode 4312 and is governed by the Somerset Council (Local Government Area).
+For federal elections, residents vote in the electorate of Blair, while state elections fall under the Nanango electorate.

 Location